-The trailer is equipped with two sets of power stabilizing jacks (front and rear).
-These jacks are controlled by a switch located in the locked compartment on the side of the trailer.
+The Classic trailer is equipped with two sets of power stabilizing jacks.
+These jacks are controlled by a switch located in the locked utility compartment on the side of the trailer.

 Power stabilizing jacks automatically adjust to the terrain and should only be lowered until they make contact with the ground.